The Needham Question

 3. Central Imperial control

 China’s culture was steeped in Confucian deference to ‘superiors’ and particularly the Emperor.
-To go away and do things differently would challenge accepted thinking and so be seen as an unpatriotic and subversive.
+To do things differently would challenge accepted thinking and so be seen as an unpatriotic and subversive.
 There was a general attitude of paternalism, people did not take action themselves, they waited to be told what to do by the authorities.
-They rarely innovated to solve problems as only officially approved inventions would be used.
-The centralization embraced study too, a mathematician who excelled at the examinations would always aspire to a court appointment not to work for himself or a local nobleman.
+They rarely innovated to solve problems as only officially approved inventions could be used.
+The centralization embraced study too, a mathematician who excelled at the examinations would always aspire to a court appointment not to work by himself or for a local nobleman.
 Sensitive subjects such as astronomy and mathematics could only be studied at court under Imperial auspices, independent study was not allowed.
 Matteo Ricci’s books on mathematics were confiscated on his arrival in 1601 as no-one apart from the designated Imperial scholars could study this important subject.
 Such a system did not provide for accepted opinion to be challenged or independent research to be carried out.
 In Europe there was more freedom to study what you wanted and there were always places where you could move to escape state interference.

 In China it became a question of recording current knowledge and not looking for new theories.
 The Emperors had an unshakeable belief about Chinese supremacy and that there was no need for investigation into nature as everything was adequately explained by current thinking.
 This is rather like searching on Google only to find that every conceivable thing had been studied many times before, so what is the point of repeating research work?
 China had at several times in its long history put all knowledge into huge encyclopedias of hundreds of volumes.
-Scholars referred to these vast accumulations of knowledge rather than studying nature afresh.
+Scholars referred to these vast accumulations of knowledge rather than studying from nature afresh.

 4. Middle class merchants